Easy Care Color For Your Garden

 How to use them:

-There are two forms of this plant, Upright; about 15″ high and wide.
-The second is Trailing, some varieties can reach 36″ wide, they are lower than the upright version.
+There are two forms of this plant, Upright, about 15″ high and wide.
+The second is Trailing; some varieties can reach 36″ wide, and they are lower than the upright version.
 The trailing version is superior in hanging baskets and containers.
-On the ground, it covers a considerable territory with color, and for a modest price.
+On the ground, it covers a considerable territory with color and for a modest price.